harrietrc/loadimpact-docs/jekyll/_legacy/monitoring-agents/load-impacts-open-source-monitoring-agents.md

 #### How do the Server Monitoring Agents communicate with Load Impact?

 Load Impact servers never contact the server monitoring agents.
 It is the other way around - the agents contact Load Impact regularly.
-This is to make it more likely that there are no firewall issues affecting the communication, etc. Most firewalls are set up to allow outgoing HTTP connections.
-To ensure that the agents can connect, please allow outgoing **port 443 against api.loadimpact.com** in your firewall.
+Since most firewalls allow outgoing HTTP connections, this generally ensures that the data can be sent to our servers.
+If you have outgoing firewall rules, please allow outgoing **port 443 against api.loadimpact.com** in your firewall.

-The agents contact Load Impact every few minutes and if our system sees you logon to your Load Impact account we will tell the agents to start contacting us a little more frequently in case you are going to start a load test (i.e. we don't want you to have to wait a long time for the Server Metric Agents to get ready when you start a test).
+The agents contact Load Impact every few minutes.
+If our system sees you are logged in to your Load Impact account we will tell the agents to start contacting us a little more frequently.
+This is to minimize the waiting time for tests to start with monitoring agents.

-Then when you do start a test where you have chosen to collect data from an agent, we will wait for that agent to contact us and when it does - by sending us an HTTP request - we will respond with an order for the agent to start collecting data and sending it to us.
-The agent will then go into active mode - collecting data and transmitting it to us continuously throughout the load test (using HTTP).
-Then when the test is over, we will tell the agent to stop collecting data, and after you logout from loadimpact.com, we will also tell the agent to contact us less frequently.
+When a test is started with an agent configured, we will wait for that agent to contact us as described above.
+When it does - by sending us an HTTP request - we will respond to the agent to begin collecting data and sending it to us.
+This is considered active mode - collecting data and transmitting it to us continuously throughout the load test (using HTTP).
+When the test is complete, we will tell the agent to stop collecting data.
+When you logout from loadimpact.com, we will also tell the agent to contact us less frequently.

 **Note:** On Windows Server you must make sure that the proper Truested Root CA Certificate ("GeoTrust Global CA") is present in the Trusted Root Certificate Authorities.
 If you don't have this root CA certificate you'll see CERTIFICATE_VERIFY_FAILED errors in the Server Monitoring Agent log file.
 The needed root CA certificate can be downloaded from [GeoTrust](https://www.geotrust.com/resources/root_certificates/certificates/GeoTrust_Global_CA.pem)
 (from this page: https://www.geotrust.com/resources/root-certificates/), and installed by following these steps: